tidy-finance/website/docs/21_WRDS.md

 msedelist_db <- tbl(wrds, in_schema("crsp", "msedelist"))
 ```

 We use the three remote tables to fetch the data we want to put into our local database.
 Just as above, the idea is that we let the WRDS database do all the work and just download the data that we actually need.
 We apply common filters and data selection criteria to narrow down our data of interest: (i) we keep only data in the time windows of interest, (ii) we keep only US-listed stocks as identified via share codes `shrcd` 10 and 11, and (iii) we keep only months within permno-specific start dates `namedt` and end dates `nameendt`.
 In addition, we add delisting codes  and returns.
-You can read up in the great textbook of @BaliEngleMurray2016 for an extensive discussion on the filters we apply in the code below.
+You can read up in the great textbook of @BaliEngleMurray2016 for an extensive discussion on the filters we apply in the code below.\index{Permno}

 ```r